 The Original Global Economy

 Here’s where things get seriously exciting.
-By 2000 BCE, the spice trade was absolutely booming throughout the Indian subcontinent and Middle East.
+By 2000 BCE, the spice trade was absolutely booming throughout the Indian subcontinent and the Middle East.
 We’re talking about cinnamon and black pepper becoming the hottest commodities on Earth—literally worth more than gold!
 Cloves were already making waves in Mesopotamia by 1700 BCE, proving that humans have always known good flavor when they taste it.

 The Great Spice Race